 Abington Friends Meeting is located in Jenkintown, PA.
 We are collecting the stories of anyone from the Meeting who is interested in telling them.
 We hope others will duplcate this effort at their church, synagogue, mosque, neighborhood, community center, etc., as a means for storing the memories of its participants.

-One, using the location based storytelling app Spotter, we are going around the Philadelphia area and recording short videos at the locations where slavery has been documented.
-Using Spotter you can access short videos on your mobile device based on where you are located in the Philadelphia area.
-If you are in Olde City when you access Spotter you will be given all of the stories that have been recorded about Olde Ctiy (location based storytelling) and play them as you walk around the area.
+One, using the location based storytelling apps Spotter and findery, we are going around the Philadelphia area and recording short videos or writing short stories at the locations where slavery has been documented.
+Using both Spotter and findery apps you can access short videos and written stories on your mobile device based on your location in the Philadelphia area.
+If you are in Olde City when you access Spotter or findery you will be shown all of the stories that have been recorded about Olde Ctiy (location based storytelling) and play them as you walk around the area.
 An example is the recent story we recorded about the London Coffee House which was located at Front and Market Sts.

 Two, we are recording more extensive stories of slavery and posting them on philastories.
 We want to talk with people who have knowledge of these locations and record their stories.
 An example would be the stories we have collected from Phillip Seitz about the Chew family's slave holdings.
 In addition, we very much want people to tell the stories about slavery that have been handed down to them over the years.